actframework/act-doc/en/faq.md

 ### Answer

-You need to update the Run configuration and set the correct working directory:
+You need to update the Run configuration and make sure working directory is set correctly:
 ![image](https://cloud.githubusercontent.com/assets/216930/23855130/a2136556-0848-11e7-8184-2433004b123b.png)